 Loving v.
 Virginia

-52. Which president of the United States has been first in line to see a doctor to treat malaria, dysentery, smallpox, and diphtheria, among other diseases?
+52. Which American president was the first in line to visit a doctor to cure illnesses including diphtheria, smallpox, dysentery, and malaria?

 George Washington